piskvorky/gensim/HACKTOBERFEST.md

 If the learning curve for `gensim` is a bit steep, give the [smart_open](https://github.com/RaRe-Technologies/smart_open) repository a try.
 `smart_open` is an important dependency of `gensim`: it performs file I/O over a variety of protocols and formats.
-There's also a list of Hacktoberfest-friendly issues to work on [smart_open hacktoberfest issues](https://github.com/RaRe-Technologies/smart_open/labels/hacktoberfest).
+There's also a list of Hacktoberfest-friendly issues to work on: [smart_open hacktoberfest issues](https://github.com/RaRe-Technologies/smart_open/labels/hacktoberfest).

 Of course, we welcome contributions on any of the existing issues, not just the ones labeled `hacktoberfest`.
 Just be sure that no-one else is already working on it first.